 LEDC Description: The Latino Economic Development Center (LEDC) is a private, non-profit 501(c)(3) community development organization founded in 1991.
 LEDC is a fast-paced and growing nonprofit.
 It applies a racial/ethnic equity lens to its work and its mission is to drive the economic and social advancement of low to moderate-income Latinos and other underserved residents by providing them with the skills and tools they need to achieve financial independence and become leaders in their communities.
 Its main program areas include Small Business Development, Financing, Housing Counselling, Affordable Housing Preservation (through Tenant Organizing), and Direct Community Investments.
 LEDC is headquartered in Washington, DC, and has satellite offices in Wheaton, MD; Baltimore, MD; Arlington, MD; and Mayaguez, Puerto Rico.

 Position Description: This senior management position, reports to the Executive Director/CEO.
-The position is designed to oversee development/fundraising, grants management, communications, and program evaluation.
+The position is designed to oversee development/fundraising, grants management, communications, and program evaluation, and lead proposal writing and production.
 The Director of Development collaborates with the ED/CEO in the development and execution of the organization’s revenue plan.
 The Development Director oversees a team that includes two managers and two associates.
 The Development Director leads proposal writing, and, along with the ED/CEO, also provides quality control/final review over all proposals and external communications that bear the LEDC brand.
 This position offers a mix of in-person and remote work.

-- Train and manage Development-Evaluation and Communications Managers (2) and Associates (2)
+- Train and manage Development-Evaluation and Communications Associates and Managers

-- Serve as member of LEDC’s Leadership Team which includes the Executive Director/CEO, Chief Financial Officer, Chief of Operations, Chief of Housing Programs, and Chief of Small Business Services
+- Serve as a member of LEDC’s Leadership Team which includes the Executive Director/CEO, Chief Financial Officer, Director of Operations, Chief of Housing Programs, and Chief of Small Business Services

 - Facilitate communication/transfer of information/knowledge between program and development teams